Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Az unokahúgom kétnyelvű lesz, ezért majd spanyolul tanulok. - (My niece will be bilingual, that's why I will learn Spanish sometime in the future.)
 * Lement a boltba kenyérért. - (I went down to the store for bread.)

-*Barnabás: Miért nem ment el a buliba?* - (Why didn't you go to the party?)
+*Barnabás: Miért nem mentél el a buliba?* - (Why didn't you go to the party?)

 *Alex: Azért, mert túl beteg voltam.* - (Because I was too sick.)